 Clockwise from top: 1/ Biossance Squalane + Phyto-Retinol Serum, 2/Ole Hendriksen Goodnight Glow Retin-ALT Sleeping Crème, 3/Herbivore Bakuchiol Retinol Alternative Smoothing Serum, 4/Indeed labs bakuchiol reface pads

 While many people swear by retinol for its anti-aging properties, ability to brighten dull skin, treat acne and fade dark spots, it can be irritating for individuals with sensitive skin.
 While there has not yet been any evidence to show that topical retinoids cause birth defects, ones that are taken orally are definitely not safe.

 Bakuchiol, on the other hand, is an antioxidant that comes from seeds of the corylifolia plant, found mostly in India.
 Traditionally, it has been to help with issues affecting the skin such as rashes, redness, and healing cuts, and more recently, it has started popping up in skincare products as an option for people who can’t use retinol and retinoids.

 Is Bakuchiol a pregnancy safe alternative to Retinol?

 Before starting any new skincare regime, chat with your doctor to be 100% sure that it’s safe for you to use.
-A number of sources, including representatives from Omorovicza, Biossance, Sephora, and even Ole Henriksen himself, have stated that bakuchiol does not have the same properties as retinol, making it a safe alternative for pregnant and breastfeeding moms.
+As with all things, it is very hard to ethically test ingredients on pregnant people and while this ingredient has been around forever, the testing on it is fairly sparse.
+However, Bakuchiol does not have the same properties as retinol, which indicates it would be a promising alternative for pregnant and breastfeeding moms.
 Now if we could only figure out how to pronounce it.